msteinkogler/MMM-updateFromStdOut/README.md

 # MMM-updateFromStdOut
 A Magic Mirror module to receive input via stdout from a program running in the background and updating the mirror with this information.
-Initially used for receiving temperature readings from a USB DVB-T stick acting as a 433Mhz SDR, receiving input from a cheap wireless weather sensor (GT-WT-01).
+Initially used for displaying temperature readings from a USB DVB-T stick acting as a 433Mhz SDR, receiving input from a cheap wireless weather sensor (GT-WT-01).

 This is published more as a template to use output received via stdout from any arbitrary program running in the background.